Tariffs and regulations

 France is part of the harmonised trade system of the EU and importing and exporting are covered by the EU Taxation and Customs Union.

 A Common External Tariff (CET) is applicable to other countries, including Australia.

 The European Community has created the Binding Tariff Information (BTI) system as a tool to obtain the correct tariff classification for goods for import or export.
 Before shipping any goods, please consult French Customs.

-For information, visit French Customs, the website is mainly in French, but some sections are available in English.
+For information, visit French Customs (mainly in French, but some sections are available in English).